Our next-door neighbours are having some building work done; some significant building work.

 We’re looking forward to when our neighbours’ building work is completed because they’re excellent at hosting dinner parties.
 They’ve promised that we’ll be on the invitation list for the first one post-construction.

-In the meantime, if you’re thinking about undertaking some organisation development and would like to learn more about how an agile approach can help, why not get in touch?
+In the meantime, if you’re thinking about undertaking some organisation development and would like to learn more about how an agile approach can help, why not get in touch for your free consultation?